-PUBLIC MEETINGS Nature of the meeting Date of the event Number of participating Councillors Number of participating municipal administrators Number of participating community members Issues addressed (Yes /No) Date and manner of feedback to community Cape Winelands District 18 November 2019 10 5 78 Yes Same day and some through correspondence Municipality 25 November 2019 9 3 90) Stellenbosch Municipality 04 September 2019 - 26 September 2019 22 158 1217 Yes Same day and some through correspondence April 2020 - No Public Partic community, the municipality Drakenstein Municipality 15 September 2019 - 10 October 2019 36 14 330 (ward committee members) Yes Same day and some through correspondence April 2020 - Due to the national COVID-19 lockdown, public participation could not take place.
+PUBLIC MEETINGS Nature of the meeting Date of the event Number of participating Councillors Number of participating municipal administrators Number of participating community members Issues addressed (Yes /No) Date and manner of feedback to community Cape Winelands District 18 November 2019 10 5 78 Yes Same day and some through correspondence Municipality 25 November 2019 9 3 90 ) Stellenbosch Municipality 04 September 2019 - 26 September 2019 22 158 1217 Yes Same day and some through correspondence No Public Participation engagene municipality conducted or Drakenstein Municipality 15 September 2019 - 10 October 2019 36 14 330 (ward committee members) Yes Same day and some through correspondence April 2020 - Due to the national COVID-19 lockdown, public participation could not take place.
 The municipality utilised the IDP e-mail address, Facebook and SMSs to obtain input from the community.
 Langeberg Municipality 12 September 2019 - 16 October 2019 14 38 79 Partially Same day and some through correspondence April 2020 - No meetings were held due to the COVID-19 pandemic.
-However, the municipality made use of social media, mail to obtain inputs on the draft budget and IDP.
-Breede Valley Municipality October - November 2019 21 60 450 Yes Same day and some through correspondence Due to the COVID-19 pandemic and the subsequent regulations issued in terms of public gatherings, no physical engagements were scheduled during March/April 2020.
-All engagements during this period occurred electronically (via the municipal website, an interactive video published on the municipality's social media platforms as well as municipal e-mail addresses - for the purpose of submitting inputs).
+However, the municipality made use of social media, SMS and e-mail to obtain inputs on the draft budget and IDP.
+Breede Valley Municipality October - November 2019 21 60 450 Yes Same day and some through correspondence Due to the COVID-19 pengagements were sched the municipal website, an duled during Mare interactive video ch/April 2020.
+All enga agements during th inicipality's social n is period occurrence in nedia platforms ed electronically (via